 You’ll have weekly two-to-four-hour workshops for each module.
 Plus, there can be online activities too.
 You’ll be supported by regular one-to-one supervision by academics from the University’s Media Group.

-Modules may change from year to year but are likely to include Corporate Communication, PR and Advertising; International Journalism Trends; Writing for Magazines; Sports Journalism; and Media Production as well as modules on research methodology.
-You also have a range of options for your final project.
+Modules include Corporate Communication, PR and Advertising; Writing for Magazines; Sports Journalism; and Media Production as well as modules on research methodology.
+You’ll have a range of options for your final project.
 This can be a dissertation on a media subject of your choice, a short work placement, the one-year placement or a larger media research project, depending on your chosen route.

 For Media Production you’ll create multimedia – podcasts, designs and promotional strategies – for online magazines.
 You’ll pitch and measure a campaign and use social media to promote your work.
 Writing for Magazines will give you the practical skills to write articles for online and print audiences.
 You’ll produce webinars on the business model of magazines.
 Plus, you’ll learn how social media and blogging are enhancing the magazine experience.

 Our module Sports Journalism will give you a key understanding in the exciting practices of sports journalism, from interviewing top stars to reporting on breaking sports stories.
 You’ll also create news bulletins and write news features.